Skip to main content

 Access to OpenSearch running in a private subnet can be achieved through several methods:

 Each of these options offers varying levels of security, flexibility, and ease of implementation depending on your specific requirements and infrastructure setup.
-This tutorial will walk through #3 ssh tunneling using a bastion host.
+This tutorial walks through SSH tunneling using a bastion host.

 OpenSearch Dashboard Url